-2. Classification
+2. Classification of Alternative Networks

 This section classifies Alternative Networks (ANs) according to their intended usage.
 Each of them has different incentive structures, maybe common technological challenges, but most importantly interesting usage challenges which feeds into the incentives as well as the technological challenges.